LexiTurgeon/BuildASurveryForm/README.md

 14. Inside the form element, you can select several fields from a series of checkboxes, each of which must have a value attribute.
 15. Inside the form element, you are presented with a textarea for additional comments.
 16. Inside the form element, you are presented with a button with id of submit to submit all the inputs.
 17. Fulfill the user stories and pass all the tests below to complete this project.
 Give it your own personal style.
-Happy Coding!